IsToomersCornerBeingRolledRightNow/principalComponentAnalysisViaSingularValueDecomposition/README.md

 Haskell source code.
 Compiles to library.

-This library contains the functions needed to perform principal component anlysis on vectorized data.
+This library contains the functions needed to perform principal component analysis on vectorized data.

 #### compare.hs